i-pi/i-pi/examples/demos/alchemical-isotope-exchanges/README.md

-On the other hand, note that this assumes that the atoms being swapped are bona fide isotopes, and that they behave chemically in the same way: in this example, the driver code knows *nothing* about the swap having happened.
+On the other hand, note that this assumes that the atoms being swapped are bona fide isotopes, and that they behave chemically in the same way: in this example, the driver code does not need to know about the swap having happened, because H and D behave the same from the point of view of the forcefield.

 If you are looking for actual chemical swaps, these can be realized using a different class, [atomswap](https://ipi-code.org/i-pi/input-reference.html#atomswap).